|

 was often non-naturalistic.
 But Die Brucke artists often painted

-city streets and sexually charged scenes, which make the Fauves seem quite
+city streets and physically charged scenes, which make the Fauves seem

-colour and brushstroke influenced his Brucke friends; in return, they
+influenced his Brucke friends; in return, they interested him in

+techniques.
 In 1906 Nolde had his first one man show.
-Unfortunately during the next
+Unfortunately during

-couple of years he fell out with his several of his fellow-artists and
+the next couple of years he fell out with his several of his fellow-artists

-left the Die Brucke group.
-But his reputation was growing.
+and left the Die Brucke group.
+But his reputation within the expressionist

 Liebermann and Berlin Sezession